Google music service faces big hurdles--and rivals

 But the giant web search company's new music partners have already labeled the service "unexciting."
 Music executives had been hoping for a more groundbreaking, fully functional cloud-based service; but after licensing talks broke down earlier this year, Google scaled back their ambitions.

-Google's new service is primarily a music download store in a similar mould to Apple Inc's (AAPL.O) eight year-old iTunes Music Store, the biggest music retailer in the world, the sources said.
+Google's new service is primarily a music download store in a similar mold to Apple Inc's eight year-old iTunes Music Store, the biggest music retailer in the world, the sources said.

 But Google thinks there is still plenty to play for, according to people who have been close to its protracted negotiations with the music labels.